Leverage Trading Liquidation Explanation And How To Avoid It

 What is liquidation in leverage trading?

-Liquidation is a complete loss of all capital in your live trading account due to losses that could not be supported by your margin capital.
 When you run out of funds in your leveraged account you will get a margin call telling you that you are almost out of support for your open position.

 If you don’t close out the position or add more funds to your account after getting the margin call and the market keeps going against you, you will suffer losses that are bigger than your overall account size, and all your positions will get closed out and liquidated.

-After a liquidation, your account balance is set to 0 which means that all your deposited funds have been lost.
-It’s sad but true, it happens very frequently among novice traders who take on too much risk while trading the financial markets.
-You can get liquidated when trading any asset class and as long as your position has a leverage ratio of at least 1:2 there is a chance to get liquidated.
+You can get liquidated when trading any asset class and as long as your position has a ratio of at least 1:2 there is a chance to get liquidated.

-When trading without leverage, you cannot get liquidated since there are no borrowed funds connected to your open position.
 A non-leveraged position can only go to near zero value but no matter how big the losses are it can never liquidate your open position.

 Can you go negative with leverage?

-Yes, it is possible to lose more than you invest with leverage, but only if your broker doesn’t support negative balance protection.
-Liquidation can also happen in leveraged long-term investing when the investor chooses a ratio that is too high.
+Yes, it is possible to lose more than you invest, but only if your broker doesn’t support negative balance protection.

-Liquidation happens when your current account balance can’t support your open losses in your trading account.
-The calculation for this is pretty straightforward and can be explained with a simple example.
-Let’s say that you have a trading account of $1000 and you open a position with all this money.
 Your $1000 position will go up and down with the market and it can even lose as much as 99% of its value but it can never be liquidated.

-Now, if we add a leverage ratio of 1:2 to this mix and open a maximum position size with your $1000 account your new maximum position size will be $2000.
 Remember that you only deposited $1000 in your account so your margin capital will only be able to handle a loss of $1000.
 If the position loses as much as $1001 you will get liquidated.
-In this example, we don’t take into consideration of commissions for opening the position.
-But this is the general idea of what liquidation means.

-There are a couple of ways to avoid liquidation completely and I will give you some general advice on how to stay safe without running the risk of losing your whole account.
 In 90% of liquidation cases, it’s a beginner mistake that caused the loss of all funds, and if you know the basics of risk management when trading with leverage you will stay safe.
-Below is a list of the best ways to avoid liquidation in leverage trading:

-- Use a low leverage ratio – Your leverage ratio is what decides your risk factor.
-A higher leverage ratio will reduce your liquidation price and increase the risk of getting liquidated.
-With a high leverage ratio, you have less room to play with when the market is fluctuating.
-A great tip is to analyze the average volatility of your asset class and choose your leverage ratio according to that metric.
+- Use a low leverage ratio – Your ratio is what decides your risk factor.
+A higher ratio will reduce your liquidation price and increase the risk of getting liquidated.
+With a high ratio, you have less room to play with when the market is fluctuating.
+A great tip is to analyze the average volatility of your asset class and choose your ratio according to that metric.
 This will keep you away from danger.

 - Use a stop loss – It’s nearly impossible to get liquidated when using a stop-loss order.
 On some rare occasions, your stop-loss level will not get hit and you take a significant loss but this is highly unlikely.
 In 99.9999% of the cases, your stop loss will determine your risk level and it should always be used when entering the market.